-A Stunt Driving charge is laid for various reasons, but is commonly laid for driving over 50 km/kph over the posted speed limit.
-When charged with Stunt Driving, you will also receive an immediate 7 day roadside suspension of your Drivers Licence and also have your vehicle impounded.
+A Stunt Driving, or Racing, charge is laid for various reasons, but is commonly laid for driving over 50 km/kph over the posted speed limit.
+As of April 1, 2022, when charged with Stunt Driving or Racing, you will also receive an immediate 30-day roadside suspension of your Drivers Licence and also have your vehicle impounded for 14 days.

-The fine for stunt driving ranges from $2,000 to $10,000 and carry up to a 2 year driving suspension, or 6 months imprisonment or both for a first offence.
+The fine for stunt driving ranges from $2,000 to $10,000 (plus a 25% surcharge!) and a mandatory 1 to 3 year driving suspension, 6 months imprisonment, or both, for a first offence.
 On a second offence your license can be suspended for up to 10 years.

 It is strongly recommended that you seek representation for this type of charge.

 You can also be charged for Stunt Driving if the following is alleged by the police officer:

 Driving a motor vehicle in a manner that indicates an intention to lift some or all of its tires from the surface of the highway, including driving a motorcycle with only one wheel in contact with the ground, but not including the use of lift axles on commercial motor vehicles.